RedHatNordicsSA/from-0-to-virt-hero-2024-cph/README.md

 ## Demo environment

 ### Requirement
-- StorageClass supporting FileSystem mode and RWX.
+- StorageClass supporting FileSystem mode and RWX such as CephFS or NFS.
-- If checking the box further down to use opimized settings, ensure your StorageProfile has matching features, it should contain:
+- To ensure that the CDI uses the most appropriate settings for that StorageClass, ensure your StorageProfile has matching features, it should contain:
 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1
 kind: StorageProfile